OrderN/CONQUEST-release/docs/moldyn.rst

 extended-Lagrangian formalism is used.
 Note that metadata for these files is stored in ``InfoGlobal.i00.dat`` which is also required when restarting.
 If the calculation ended by hitting the walltime limit, the writing of these matrix files may have been interrupted, rendering them unusable.
-In this case, the calculation can be restarted by setting the above flags to ``F`` *after* setting ``AtomMove.RestartRun T``.
-Setting the flag ``General.MaxTime`` to some number of seconds less (say 30 minutes) than the calculation wall time limit will force the calculation to stop gracefully, preventing the aforementioned situation.
+In this case, set ``General.LoadDM F`` and, for XL-BOMD, ``XL.LoadX F`` *after* setting ``AtomMove.RestartRun T``.
+Setting ``General.MaxTime`` to some number of seconds less (say 30 minutes) than the calculation wall time limit will force the calculation to stop gracefully, preventing the aforementioned situation.

 Go to :ref:`top <moldyn>`.